polterguy/hyper-ide/helpers/help-files/04 - Credits and copyright information.md

 Phosphorus Five and Hyper IDE was only made possible due to the great and brilliant work of many others, besides myself.
 I would like to thank everyone involved in the above projects, and encourage my users to support these projects, anyways you can.
-If you want to be explicitly mentioned by name here, please send me an email at thomas@gaiasoul.com, with your full name, and a link to some website you want me to link to here.
+If you want to be explicitly mentioned by name here, please send an email to thomas@gaiasoul.com, with your full name, and a link to some website you want me to link to here.